-Quick and nondestructive determination of cure-state and water-to-cement (w/c) ratio in fresh Portland cement-based materials is an important issue in the construction industry since the compressive strength of these materials is significantly influenced by w/c ratio.
+Quick and nondestructive determination of curestate and water-to-cement (w/c) ratio in fresh Portland cementbased materials is an important issue in the construction industry since the compressive strength of these materials is significantly influenced by w/c ratio.
+This is especially true since current techniques are not reliable and require a priori testing of test specimens as calibration for subsequent on-site monitoring of a cast in-place structure.
+Recently, the sensing of Portland cementbased materials using microwave techniques has received much attention.
+Microwave nondestructive techniques have already shown the potential for determining w/c ratio, sand-to-cement (s/c) ratio and coarse aggregate-to-cement (ca/c) ratio in cured cement paste, mortar, and concrete.
 In this paper, the results of a study demonstrating the potential for early determination of cure-state and w/c ratio of Portland cement-based materials, using a near-field microwave inspection technique, are presented.
-This technique utilizes the reflection properties of an open-ended rectangular waveguide probe radiating into Portland cement-based materials at 5 GHz (G-band) and 10 GHz (X-band).
+This technique utilizes the reflection properties of an open-ended rectangular waveguide probe radiating into Portland cementbased materials at 5 GHz (G-band) and 10 GHz (X-band).
 The results demonstrate the ability of near-field microwave sensing techniques to determine the state of hydration of cement paste and concrete with 0.50 and 0.60 w/c ratios and varying aggregate contents.
+In fact, it is shown that cement-based materials that have been moist-cured for three days and then left to cure at ambient temperature and humidity for the remainder of the prescribed 28-day curing period, are fully cured after only 12 days.
 An empirical formula relating the magnitude of reflection coefficient to the curing time is presented.
 Using this empirical relationship, the w/c ratio of cement paste and concrete can be unambiguously determined when daily monitoring of the reflection properties of the specimens is performed.
 The potential for utilizing this technique for on-site monitoring of cure-state and w/c ratio (and compressive strength) determination is also discussed.

 K. J. Bois et al., "Cure-State Monitoring and Water-to-Cement Ratio Determination of Fresh Portland Cement-Based Materials using Near-Field Microwave Techniques," IEEE Transactions on Instrumentation and Measurement, vol. 47, no. 3, pp. 628-637, Institute of Electrical and Electronics Engineers (IEEE), Jun 1998.